LCC-CIT/CS296N-CourseMaterials/Labs/Lab01-Validation/Lab1Instructions-Validation.md

 1. Send a pull request to another student asking them to review your code.

-   After you have finished revising your code, you can merge it into the master branch, but keep the lab branch, don't delete it.
+   After getting a code review, when you have finished revising your code, you can merge it into the master branch, but keep the lab branch, don't delete it.

 2. You should get a pull request from the other student and review their code.